Instructions to Authors

 “Fast track” publication

 After final decision about manuscript acceptance the authors have a possibility of applying for “fast track” publication.
-If this application is accepted by the Editor, the paper will be included in the next issue under the process of publication by increasing the number of journal pages.
+If this application is accepted by the Editor, the paper will be included in the next issue under the process of publication.
 Extra costs of this increase will be covered by the non-refundable “fast track” fee, paid by the author(s) prior to publication.
 In the case of regular size papers the fee will be €500 per publication.

 The author (or the corresponding author) will receive a set of proofs as a printout or a pdf file for correcting printer’s errors.
 No changes may be made and no new material inserted in the text at the time of proofreading.